munro98/munro98.github.io/about.md

 ---

-I am Nigel Munro
-Graduate May Victoria University of Wellington with Bach of Comp Sci Life long interest in computers
-I enjoy
-programming, Making games, Hacking, 3D modeling, reading up on new technologies
+Welcome to the personal website of Nigel Munro a recent graduate of the Victoria University of Wellington with Bachelor of Science in Computer Science.
+I have always expressed an interest in computers and enjoy programming, making games, hacking, 3D modeling and reading up on new technologies